iterative/dvc.org/static/docs/commands-reference/checkout.md

 ## Examples

-Let's employ a simple workspace with some stages and a few Git tags, such as our [get started example repo](https://github.com/iterative/example-get-started).
+Let's employ a simple workspace with some data, code, ML models, pipeline stages, as well as a few Git tags, such as our
+[get started example repo](https://github.com/iterative/example-get-started).
 Then we can see what happens with `git checkout` and `dvc checkout` as we switch from tag to tag.